 Asparagus pickles are easy to make and a delicious way to preserve this springtime vegetable when it is at its seasonal best and cheapest.

 The key to making really fabulous asparagus pickles is to use only the freshest asparagus spears.
-This means ones you've grown yourself, or that you buy from local farmers when they are in season.
+This means ones you've grown yourself, or that you buy from the local farmers' market when they are in season.
 But even with out-of-season supermarket asparagus, these pickles are still good.
-Choose thick spears - the thin ones tend to get mushy during canning.
+Choose thick spears, the thin ones tend to get mushy during canning.

 - 5 pounds asparagus spears